zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

   condition: "and(eq(jobs('job1').result, 'succeeded'), eq(jobs('job1').exports.outputs.var1, 'myvalue'))"
   ....
 ```
 The condition above places both a success requirement and the comparison of an output from `job1` which may be dynamically determined during execution.
 The ability to include output variables from a previous job execution to provide control flow decisions later opens up all sorts of conditional execution policies not available in the current system.
+Again, as in the previous example, the presence of a custom condition overrides the default behavior.

 ### Run if a previous job failed
 ```yaml